The scene has changed a lot since we first started doing conversion optimization back in 2006.

 6. Not running separate test for new vs. returning visitors

 Returning visitors are loyal to your site.
 They are used to it with all of its conversion problems!

 Humans are creatures of habit.
 In many instances, we find that returning visitors convert at a lower rate when we introduce new and better designs.
 This has been explained in the theory of momentum behavior.

 For this reason, we always recommend testing new website designs with new visitors.

-Before you test new designs, you need to assess how repeat visitors interact with your website compared to new visitors.
+Before you test new designs, you need to assess how returning visitors interact with your website compared to new visitors.
 If you run Google Analytics, you can view visitor behavior by adding a visitor segment to most reports.

 Let’s examine how visitors view different pages on your website.

-After you login to Google Analytics, navigate to Behavior > Site Content > All Pages
+After you log in to Google Analytics, navigate to Behavior > Site Content > All Pages

 Google will display the page report showing different metrics for your website.